JHU-PL-Lab/www-fpse/lecture/specification-test.md

 #### Type-directed programming examples

+(These examples are super simple, they only serve to clarify what the term means.)

-Review example: not bubbling up `option` or other wrapped results properly
+Example: not bubbling up `option` or other wrapped results properly

 ```ocaml
 # let zadd (l1 : int list) (l2 : int list) : (int list) = let l = List.zip l1 l2 in List.map ~f:(fun (x,y) -> x+y) l;;